-Further information on the Directors' and senior management's emoluments and of the five highest paid individuals in the Group is set forth in notes 13 and 14 to the consolidated financial statements in this annual report.
+Further information on the five highest paid individuals in the Group and the Directors' emoluments is set forth in notes 13 and 14 to the consolidated financial statements in this annual report.
 The emolument policy of the employees of the Group is set up by the senior management of the Group on the basis of their merit, qualifications and competence.
 The emoluments of the Directors and senior management of the Company are decided by the remuneration committee of the Company, having regard to the Company's operating results, individual performance and prevailing market conditions.

-DIRECTORS' INTERESTS IN CONTRACTS, TRANSACTIONS AND ARRANGEMENTS
+DIRECTORS' INTERESTS IN CONTRACTS.
+TRANSACTIONS AND ARRANGEMENTS

-Save as disclosed above in the paragraphs under "Connected Transaction" above, no transactions, arrangements and contracts of significance in relation to the Group's business to which the Company or any of its subsidiaries was a party and in which a Director or his or her connected entity has or had a material interest, whether directly or indirectly, subsisted at the end of the year or at any time during the FY2021.
+Save as disclosed above in the paragraphs under "Connected Transaction" above, no transactions, arrangements and contracts of significance in relation to the Group's business to which the Company or any of its subsidiaries was a party and in which a Director or his or her connected entity has or had a material interest, whether directly or indirectly, subsisted at the end of the year or at any time during the FY2022.